DSCI-310-2023/Predicting-Heart-Disease-Severity/README.md

 There are three ways to run the report on your local computer.
 You can use a dockerhub image, build the image locally or manually download the dependencies onto your local machine.

-To follow instructions using the dokcerhub image or to build the image locally, you first need to download [Docker](https://www.docker.com/get-started/).
+To follow instructions using the dockerhub image or to build the image locally, you first need to download [Docker](https://www.docker.com/get-started/).
 Once you have done this you can follow the instructions below:

 ---
 ### Run Using DockerHub Image